Lorys89/ALCPlugFix/README.md

 - Goodwin for creating the Software
 - Menchen for the refactoring and new features
-- Joshuaseltzer for creating new install.sh and uninstall.sh
-- Sniki for maintaining the software
+- Lorys89 & mbarbierato for maintaining the software